Lete114/hexo-minify/README_EN.md

 ## Hexo-minify

-Hexo-minify is a Hexo compression plug-in that compresses HTML, CSS, and JS
+Hexo-minify is a Hexo compression plug-in that compresses HTML, CSS, JS, and Image

 ## Install